yshklarov/aggregation/README.md

 Running
 -------

-On Linux, run 'make' to build.
+On Linux, run `make` to build.
 To build on other platforms, refer to the [fenster readme](https://github.com/zserge/fenster).

+Then, run:

+    $  aggregation <width> <height> <density> <threshold> <trials>

+        width, height: Size of grid, e.g., 100 by 100
+        density: Initial proportion of cells with matter, e.g., 0.1.
+Must be between 0 and 1.
+        threshold: The target mass proportion for the largest cluster, e.g., 0.9.
+Must be between 0 and 1.
+        trials: The number of simulation runs to perform.
+If this is 1, then the simulation will be displayed visually; if it is greater than 1, statistics will be printed to the console only.